Rightice/Rightice-Frontend/README.md

 # Rightice-Frontend
-Rightice.ng is a user-friendly law web application designed to easily connect individuals in need of legal advice with qualified lawyers.
-Whether you're facing a legal challenge or simply need guidance, Rightice.ng makes it easy to find and consult with the right legal expert quickly, securely, and without hassle.
+Rightice.ng is a web application designed to connect individuals in need of legal assistance with verified lawyers across various specialties.
+The frontend interface of Rightice.ng provides a seamless user experience, allowing clients to easily find, consult, and collaborate with legal professionals to resolve their cases efficiently.

 # Features
 1. User-friendly interface for both clients and lawyers